NSLS-II-SRX/docs/unix.rst

 To set file permissions, UNIX uses the *octal* representation of file permissions, with 4 digits representing the special, user, group and other.
+These permissions are outlined in the table :ref:`octal file permissions
+<octal-table>`

+.. _octal-table:

 .. table:: Octal file permissions for ``chmod`` and ``umask``